Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   ## In UEFI (BIOS - F1), enable **Secure Boot** and enroll the sbctl key when prompted.
 You may need to reboot twice: once to enroll, once to activate.

 ## Step 9: TPM Seal, Recovery USB, Windows Entry & Final Archive (newly installed, booted Arch Linux OS, not the USB installer)
+- Warning Log with your username not root.
 - Update TPM PCR policy after enabling Secure Boot:
   ```bash
   # Generate stable TPM public key (once only)